-In addition to annual membership support and year-end giving, which are critical to LRCT’s ongoing conservation, stewardship, and education efforts, LRCT also raises funds for the acquisition of additional significant lands in the Lakes Region.
+In addition to annual membership support and year-end giving, which remain critical to LRCT’s ongoing conservation, stewardship, and education efforts, LRCT also raises funds for the acquisition of additional significant lands in the New Hampshire Lakes Region.
 LRCT is currently pursuing new land conservation opportunities, including efforts to conserve summits and ridgelines, wetlands, wildlife habitat, and recreational trails.

 Area-Specific Land Conservation Funds